kotlin-orm/ktorm-ksp/README.md

 public val Database.students: EntitySequence<Student, Students> get() = this.sequenceOf(Students)
 ```

+> Why use class as a table type instead of an object singleton?
+Please refer to the documentation:  [Self-Joining-amp-Table-Aliases](https://www.ktorm.org/en/joining.html#Self-Joining-amp-Table-Aliases)

 - [Quick Start](#quick-start)
 - [Define Entities](#define-entities)
     - [Define Entities Of Any Kind Of Class](#define-entities-of-any-kind-of-class)